yajatvishwak/adalab/README.md

 (ALL PROGRAMS APART FROM WARSHALL AND OH YEAH ALSO SUBSET IS PARTIALLY IMPLEMENTED) <BR>

-To all the viewers giving exam,
+To all the viewers giving exam,<BR>
 These are short python program that college will probably never teach you. <br>
 If you are gonna use this for copying, star this repo. <br>
 If you are here, Im pretty sure tomorrow is your exam and you are stressing out <br>